alkc/flockingboids/README.md

 # FlockingBoids

-A cozy project I made in 2015/2016 (I think) in a state of perpeutal panic for the course "Theoretical Modelling in Biology (B-KUL-G0G41A)" at KU Leuven.
-The code and documentation is reserved here in all its frantic glory entirely out of nostalgia.
+A silly project I made in 2015/2016 (I think) in a state of perpeutal panic for the course "Theoretical Modelling in Biology (B-KUL-G0G41A)" at KU Leuven.
+The code and documentation is preserved here in all its frantic glory (entirely out of nostalgia).

+For the purpose of actual science (studying the evolution of flocking) it's not a very good or realistic simulation.
+But it sure as hell was fun to code up in two-and-a-half months.
+Up to that point my Python code was mostly crappy bioinformatics scripts and simple crappy web apps -- this, on the other hand, was my first real crappy Python program.

-I should probably mention here that my Python code has gotten better since I finished this :x
+I should probably mention here that the quality of my Python code has improved since I finished this back in early 2016 :x

 ## What's it do?